 In order to help tackle fuel poverty and meet carbon reduction targets, the Scottish Government has set a minimum energy efficiency rating that all RSLs must meet by 31 December 2020.
-In order to ensure that this is met, ng homes is carrying out a full energy compliance assessment to highlight any EESSH failures, produce a programme of works and identify potential funding sources to meet the EESSH standard.
-Currently, 94.34% (5,092) of our properties meet the EESSH indicator as at 2018/19.
-This includes 474 properties for which we have temporary exemptions.
-We have a programme of work in place to tackle the remaining 288 failures which will be completed well within the deadline.
+In order to ensure that this is met, ng homes carried out a full energy compliance assessment to highlight any EESSH failures, produce a programme of works and identify potential funding sources to meet the EESSH standard.
+At March 2019 94.34% (5,092) of our properties met the EESSH indicator.
+By December 2020 this will be close to 100% subject to properties for which we have temporary exemptions.